cardat/cardat.github.com/index.md

 <h3>Key areas</h3>

 <strong>Data sharing</strong>: The CARDAT data repository, which contains datasets from a variety of sources (commercial, governmental, academic).
-Depending on the individual dataset licence and restrictions, these may be shared with researchers.
+This is coupled with the CARDAT data inventory, which documents datasets in the repository and existence of other datasets with relevance to our key focus areas.

 <strong>Data tools and workflows</strong>: CARDAT maintains a code repository to aid reproducible research and development of new workflows.

 <strong>Data science support</strong>: CARDAT provides data science support to the Centre for Safe Air and WHO Collaborating Centre for Climate Change and Health Impact Assessment projects.
-Additionally, CARDAT supports training events with materials and workflows as needed.
+Additionally, CARDAT supports training events with creation of training materials, workflows and tutorials.